ubul86/szallas_hu_test/README.md

 ```

 ### 3. Set Environment Variables
-In the .env file, you need to set the DB connections and some Host.
+In the .env file, you need to set the DB connections and some Host and Elasticsearch params.
 Here is an example configuration:

 ```env